 We will not normally investigate anonymous complaints.
-However, the Principal/Headteacher, LAC Chair or Chair of the Trust Board, if appropriate, will determine whether the complaint warrants an investigation.
+However, the CEO, Headteacher, a member of the Executive Team or Chair of the Trust Board, as appropriate, will determine whether the complaint warrants an investigation.

 Timescales

 The complainant must raise the complaint within 3 months of the incident.
 If the complaint is about a series of related incidents, they must raise the complaint within 3 months of the last incident.